jcur/jcur.github.io/teaching.markdown

 permalink: /teaching/
 ---

-I'm an Adjunct professor at the Center for Data Science of New York University (NYU)... in New York.
+I'm an adjunct Professor at New York University's Center for Data Science located in Manhattan, NY (USA).
 I teach Programming for Data Science in Fall, and Reinforcement Learning in Spring.

 <br/>